-Hardiness Zone: 4a Description:
+Hardiness Zone: 3a

+Description:

-A beautiful landscape plant, valued for its almost horizontal branching habit; creamy white flowers in spring, dark blue berries and fall color in tones of red; quite fussy, needs a cool, moist site with afternoon shade, also prefers acidic soil Ornamental Features Pistachio Pagoda Dogwood has clusters of fragrant creamy white flowers held atop the branches in late spring.
-It has green deciduous foliage which emerges burgundy in spring.
-The glossy pointy leaves turn an outstanding red in the fall.
+A truly special plant for northern landscapes, valued for its almost "oriental" horizontal branching habit; white flowers in spring, blue berries and purple fall color; quite fussy, needs a cool, moist site with afternoon shade, also prefers acidic soil

+Ornamental Features

+Pagoda Dogwood has clusters of fragrant creamy white flowers held atop the branches in late spring.
+It has emerald green deciduous foliage.
+The pointy leaves turn an outstanding burgundy in the fall.
 It produces navy blue berries in mid summer.

+Landscape Attributes

-Landscape Attributes Pistachio Pagoda Dogwood is an open multi-stemmed deciduous tree with a stunning habit of growth which features almost oriental horizontally-tiered branches.
+Pagoda Dogwood is an open multi-stemmed deciduous tree with a stunning habit of growth which features almost oriental horizontally-tiered branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.